-The RFA will be typically be announced at least once annually, during the first quarter of the year.
-Typically, multiple RFAs will have a different mission and may not be made on a predetermined basis.
-The time between the RFA and the RFP will be of a reasonable length to allow for the preparation of an eligible RFP.
+The RFP will typically be announced at least once annually, during the second quarter of the year.
+Typically, multiple RFPs will have a different mission and may not be made on a predetermined basis.
+The time from our announcement to our proposal deadline will be of a reasonable length to allow for the preparation of a thorough RFP.

 Our Research Task Force has established strong guidelines for those applying for a grant.
 Included within these guidelines (five-page limit for proposal) are requests for:

 - Summary of most recent/relevant research and a statement of primary purpose